Last week a new feature made its debut on the Radio Manger.

 Attention: When it comes to copyright and licensing, the best option is to get in contact with the relevant music licensing body in your country.
 They’ll be able to provide you all the necessary legal information.

-Here are just a couple of links to internet radio licensing authorities that you might find useful:
+Here are a few links to internet radio licensing authorities that you might find useful:

 How to activate geo-protection on your radio station: